SteamInputWiki/SteamInputWiki/unsorted/some_of_our_favorite_games_to_use_with_steam_input.md

 * Left 4 Dead 2

-## Titles for Chilling and the Macabre Undertakers
+## Titles for Chilling Horrors and the Macabre Undertakers
 <!-- (Terror or horror genre) -->